What is the inflammation process and why is it so important to understand for Meniere's sufferers?

 Turmeric, Hemp seeds, Tart cherries, Broccoli, Pineapple, Spinach, Avocado, Onions & Garlic, Nuts & Seeds, Berries. ( Organic foods will be free of toxic pesticides and fertilizer residues)

 Foods that can CAUSE inflammation:

-Margarine, Refined sugar, Fast foods, Gluten (though it is possible it might be the pesticides in gluten that is the problem), Meat, eggs & dairy.
+Margarine, Refined sugar, Fast foods, Gluten (if there is an intolerance of the modern form of gluten), Meat, eggs & dairy.

-Here is an example of something our support team comes across regularly: Sinus problems.
+As one example of how we might be totally unaware that we are making our own inflammation and Meniere's symptoms worse, consider this: Something we come across regularly in correspondence with sufferers is Sinus problems causing Meniere's symptoms.
 Take a few moments to think through what most of us do routinely, when we suspect we find ourselves in these situations.

 Something (decaying plants, noxious fumes, or tree pollen, etc.) comes into your head and respiratory system through our noses and mouth, then sets off the inflammatory process in one or more of these filtering “sponges” known as your sinus tissue.
 It is the tissue’s responsibility to filter out this intruder (cause).